gary-peterson/dsa-unit-tests-java-gen/README.md

 First [verify (and install if needed)](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203) a Java JDK.

-## Running From Script (for Windows) - MAC and Unix are below
+## Hash Table -- Running From Script (for Windows) - MAC and Unix are below

-1. Download archive (e.g. DSA-Linked-List.zip or DSA-Dynamic-Array.zip, etc)
+1. Download archive (DSA-Hash-Table.zip)
 2. Extract to local machine
-3. Copy your implementation package(s) to the "src" directory
+3. Copy your implementation files to the "src/hash" directory
-    - for linked list, you would copy your "linkedlist" package (dir) into "src"
-    - for dynamic array, you would copy your "dynarray" package (dir) into "src"
-    - and similar for others
-4. Copy your factory JAVA file into public package directory (e.g. "linearpub")
-5. Run "compile.bat" (e.g., double click to run).
-If you get any compile errors, fix those, and then repeat this step.
+4. Note: the "hashpub" package should be okay as-is (no action needed)
+5. Run the compile script
-6. NOTE -- windows safeguards archive files, so you will likely get "windows security error".
+6. NOTE -- Windows safeguards archive files, so you will likely get "windows security error".
 You can safely click "More Info" and then "Run Anyway".
-7. Run "unit-tests.bat" (double click to run)
+7. Run the "unit-tests" script
 8. The "Unit Test Window" opens
 9. See "Using Unit Tests UI" below

-Or run "unit-tests-headless.bat" for headless (console) output
+Or run the "unit-tests-headless" script for headless (console) output

 ## Running From Script (for MAC or unix)

-1. Download archive (e.g. DSA-Linked-List.zip or DSA-Dynamic-Array.zip, etc)
-2. Extract to local machine
-3. We will call the extracted root directory **"project root"** in these steps
-4. In the project root, **delete** the three BAT (.bat) files.
+1. In the test root, replace the three "BAT" fils with the three SH files (located in "MAC-UNIX" subdir)
-5. Copy the three SH (.sh) files from the MAC-UNIX directory into the project root (e.g., we are replacing the BAT files with the SH files)
-6. Copy your implementation package(s) to the "src" directory
-    - for linked list, you would copy your "linkedlist" package (dir) into "src"
-    - for dynamic array, you would copy your "dynarray" package (dir) into "src"
-    - and similar for others
-7. Copy your factory JAVA file into public package directory (e.g. "linearpub")
-8. Open the MAC terminal window or unix console
-9. Navigate to the project root directory (in the terminal)
-10. Type and run the command **sh compile.sh**.
-If you get any compile errors, fix those, and then repeat this step.
-11. Type and run the command **sh unit-tests.sh**
-12. The "Unit Test Window" opens
-13. See "Using Unit Tests UI" below

-Or, to have headless output (console only - no UI), run **unit-tests-headless.sh** after compiling.
+2. Follow the same steps as listed above for Windows

+## To Run Tests In IDE project

+	-Add/Import/Reference the following in your IDE PROJECT:

+		-/src
+		-/test
+		-scorerbase.jar
+		-support.jar

+	-Run Either of These:

+		-_UnitTestLauncher (it is headfull)
+		-_UnitTestManager (it is headless -- i.e. console only)

 ## Using Unit Tests UI